-The growth the Planning Department saw over most of the past decade plateaued the past two years and is projected to have high volume with revenue slightly lower than prior fiscal years.
-We are seeing permit and application volume above last year's levels .
+The growth the Planning Department saw over most of the past decade plateaued the past two years and the current fiscal year is projected to have high volume with revenue slightly lower than prior fiscal years.
+We are seeing permit and application volume above last year's levels.
 However, we also see a softening of revenue in the first half of the current fiscal year (FY19-20).
-Consequently, we propose adjust Planning's fee revenue by the Consumer Price Index (CPI) in anticipation of a possible continuation of the current trend.
-We expect to recognize approximately \$725k of prior year deferred revenue.
+Consequently, we propose to only adjust Planning's fee revenue next fiscal year by the Consumer Price Index (CPI) in anticipation of a possible continuation of the current trend.